 An access token issued for the Auth0 Management API should be treated as opaque (regardless of whether it actually is), so you don't need to validate it.
 You can use it with the Auth0 Management API, and Auth0 takes care of the rest.
 To learn more, see Auth0 Management API Tokens.

 If validation of your custom API access token fails, make sure it was issued with your custom API as the

 audience.
 To learn more, see Get Access Tokens.

 Access token security

 Custom API token lifetime

 By default, an access token for a custom API is valid for 86400 seconds (24 hours).
 We recommend that you set the validity period of your token based on the security requirements of your API.
 For example, an access token that accesses a banking API should expire more quickly than one that accesses a to-do API.
-See Update Access Token Lifetime for details.
+To learn more, see Update Access Token Lifetime.

 /userinfo endpoint token lifetime